nidhhoggr/chirp-export-analyzer/README.md

 # chirp export analyzer

 this is a simple utility to analyze a csv export of a chirp file.
-It's most useful for comparing the differences between two seperate Chirp csv exports.
+It's most useful for comparing the differences between two separate Chirp csv exports.

 ## Usage